nmeri17/suphle-docs/src/docs/v1/modules/index.md

 One of the great dividends of building upon opinionated structures is that it decides on a solution to the architectural problem for its eventual user.
 With that out of the way, user is left to figure out higher-level problems.
 For web applications, those higher-level problems are usually called services or domain logic.

-At an even higher level, those services, bespoke on a now lower-level, become applicable units of logic in that domain as a whole. *That* is one of the eventual dreams with Suphple -- that projects can be commenced and executed with the aid of domain-specific dependencies following a predictable, proven trend.
+At an even higher level, those services, bespoke on a now lower-level, become applicable units of logic in that domain as a whole. *That* is one of the eventual dreams with Suphle -- that projects can be commenced and executed with the aid of domain-specific dependencies following a predictable, proven trend.

 This doesn't mean every application should be structured in the same manner.
 The idea is that the number of ways to poorly structure an application far outnumber proven ways to build applications that are easier to maintain.
 It takes a level of thought that can be expensive for some.
 For these set of developers, it helps to condense proven designs into reusable frameworks, in order to take that responsibility away from them.
 In our case, modules should not be shoe-horned into every project simply because they exist or are considered a cool fad.
 They are better suited for rapid development environments, AGILE settings where features will likely be short-lived, activated and deactivated.